atlarge-research/AIP/README.md

 # AIP
 <ins>A</ins>rticle <ins>I</ins>nformation <ins>P</ins>arser is an instrument to parse, unify, and in some cases correct article meta-data.
-AIP creates a SQLite database that allows for easily finding related work.
+AIP creates a PostgreSQL database that allows for easily finding related work.

 Developing such a database is tricky, an excerpt of [our article introducing this instrument](https://arxiv.org/abs/2004.10077):
 ```